Admission Application Deadline

 Applicants must submit a personal statement that addresses why they selected OT as a career and how an Occupational Therapy degree relates to their immediate and long-term professional goals.
 They must describe how their personal, educational, and professional background will help achieve their goals.
 The department will access your personal statement through OTCAS.
 The personal statement is an important part of your application for admission and provides you with an opportunity to clearly and effectively express your ideas.

 All applicants are required to complete a total of 30 hours of observational hours in at least two (2) diverse OT settings.
-Diverse settings are settings that service clientele are significantly different; inpatient, outpatient, long term care, school-based, elders, pediatrics, orthopedics, rehabilitation, etc. Upload documentation verifying your observation hours (ex: signed letter from a supervisor, signed form or log from an observation site or required by another program).
+Diverse settings are settings that service clientele are significantly different; inpatient, outpatient, long term care, school-based, elders, pediatrics, orthopedics, rehabilitation, etc. Upload documentation verifying your observation hours to OTCAS.
+You may submit the UF OTD Observation Hours Form (click the link above), a form from another program, or a signed letter from a supervisor documenting your hours.